Dixie Deans: Club career

+International career

 Deans earned two caps for Scotland, both in 1974.
 He was left out of the Scotland squad for the 1974 FIFA World Cup in West Germany.
 He had made the initial 40 man squad, but missed the final cut of 22, as Donald Ford and Denis Law were selected instead.
 Deans was eventually capped in October 1974, in a 3–0 win against East Germany, and a month later won a second cap in a 2–1 defeat against Spain.